How can live-in care in Berwickshire keep my loved one safe and comfortable?

 One of the biggest problems facing the elderly is loneliness, which can have a devastating effect on health and wellbeing.
-A live-in carer is on hand at all hours of the day and night to provide comfort, reassurance and a friendly face, giving you much-needed peace of mind in the process.
+With live-in care a carer is on hand at all hours of the day and night to provide comfort, reassurance and a friendly face, giving you much-needed peace of mind in the process.

 The job of the carer is to make life easier for your loved one, so they will help with anything which facilitates this, from help with the housework, laundry and gardening, through to the more complex needs of those living with dementia or Alzheimer’s disease.

 Fresh air and exercise are important at every stage of life, and the carer will make sure that your relative leads a fulfilling social life, when and if possible.
 Whether your loved one lives in Duns, Coldstream, Greenlaw or one of the many towns and villages in the county, the carer will assist in outings and social events.

 Perhaps your loved one enjoys seaside walks at Eyemouth, or likes to watch the annual Ridings ceremonies that pass through the Border towns.
 From shopping trips to visiting farmers’ markets, the carer will make sure that their care recipient makes the most of this beautiful part of the world.